ART OR ARTIFICE II

 must dumb down (or dumb up if you prefer) to appreciate it.

-As Eliot says for great poetry, it communicates before it is
+As T. S. Eliot says for great poetry, it communicates before

-understood.
-Abstract art is a mirror into the soul of the person
+it is understood.
+Abstract art is a mirror into the soul of

-looking into it: it appeals to the strictly emotive spectrum.
+the person looking into it: it appeals to the strictly emotive

-categories of mind that allow for the discernment of beauty.
+categories of judgment that allow for the discernment of beauty.

 unlike the writer and philosopher who deconstruct language so